DinisCruz/Book_Generation_Z_Developer/content/1.introduction/_index.md

 status    : content
 ---

-Hi Generation Z Developer, if you are one and who want to learn as much as you can about your craft, this is the book for you.
+Hi Generation Z Developer, if you are one and want to learn as much as you can about your craft, this is the book for you.

 I decided to write this book after doing a series of presentations to Gen Z audiences.
 As part of this process I discovered gaps in your generation's understanding of the history behind a number of key ideas and technologies that underpin the technological revolution that we are the in middle of.
 I also wanted to share a number of real-world concepts, practices and technologies that will make you a much better and effective professional in today's highly competitive tech world.